 So how did IRIDIUM – a group that has hit more than 200 government agencies, fuel firms and technology companies – execute the attack?
 Well, the FBI said the hackers probably gained a foothold using a method called password spraying, which capitalises on security’s eternal foe: the weak password.
 Once the attackers had compromised Citrix employee accounts, they were able to circumvent additional security layers with ease.

 Since the news broke, Citrix has been working with cybersecurity firm Resecurity to tighten its network.
-But while that’s a step in the right direction, there is no reversing the damage already done; damage that good basic security hygiene could have prevented.
+But while that’s a step in the right direction, there is no reversing the damage already done; damage that could good basic security hygiene could have prevented.

 Perhaps most concerning is that, despite the mass hysteria induced by this breach, password spraying is not a new, or even uncommon, tactic.
 For as long as humans have used passwords (that’s at least as far back as Ancient Rome), adversaries have tried to guess them.
 And password spraying is just another guessing game.